vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tap.md

 ### <a id=tap-package-repo> </a>Step 2: Add the Tanzu Application Platform Package Repository

-To install kapp-controller on workload clusters that are deployed on vSphere with Tanzu (TKGS) using YAML files and Tanzu Kubernetes Grid API, see [Prepare a Tanzu Kubernetes Cluster Created by Using vSphere with Tanzu to Run Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-prep-tkgs-kapp.html).
+Install kapp-controller on workload clusters that are deployed on vSphere with Tanzu (TKGS) using YAML files and Tanzu Kubernetes Grid API.

 <!-- /* cSpell:disable */ -->
 After installing `kapp-controller`, install [carvel-secretgen-controller](https://github.com/vmware-tanzu/carvel-secretgen-controller).
 Use the following command:
 <!-- /* cSpell:enable */ -->